-The waveguide structure of the fiber determines that the fiber laser is easy to obtain single transverse mode output, and is little affected by external factors, so it can achieve high brightness laser output.
+The waveguide structure of the fiber laser makes it easy to produce single transverse mode output and is not significantly impacted by external factors, leading to high brightness laser output.

 (2) High efficiency.

-Fiber laser can achieve high optical to optical conversion efficiency by selecting a semiconductor laser whose emission wavelength matches the absorption characteristics of doped rare earth elements as the pump source.
+Fiber lasers can achieve high optical-to-optical conversion efficiency by using a semiconductor laser whose emission wavelength matches the absorption characteristics of doped rare earth elements as the pump source.

-For ytterbium doped high-power fiber lasers, 915 nm or 975 nm semiconductor lasers are generally selected.
+For high-power ytterbium-doped fiber lasers, 915 nm or 975 nm semiconductor lasers are typically selected.

-Due to the simple energy level structure, few phenomena such as up conversion, excited state absorption and concentration quenching, and long fluorescence life, Yb3 + can effectively store energy to achieve high-power operation.
+The simple energy level structure of Yb3+ leads to few phenomena such as up-conversion, excited state absorption and concentration quenching, and a long fluorescence life, making it effective for storing energy and achieving high-power operation.

-The overall electro-optic efficiency of commercial fiber laser is as high as 25%, which is conducive to reducing cost, energy conservation and environmental protection.
+The overall electro-optic efficiency of commercial fiber lasers can be as high as 25%, contributing to cost reduction, energy conservation, and environmental protection.

 (3) Good heat dissipation characteristics.

-In the case of high power, water cooling can also effectively avoid the decline of beam quality and efficiency caused by thermal effect in solid-state lasers.
+For low to medium power applications, special cooling of the optical fiber is not required.
+In high power scenarios, water cooling can effectively mitigate the decline in beam quality and efficiency caused by thermal effects in solid-state lasers.

 (4) Compact structure and high reliability.